GamingWizar/se_project_react/README.md

 # Project 4: What to Wear

 This is the forth project of the Web Development program at Triple Ten.
-It was created using HTML, CSS, JavaScript, and React, based on the design provided through Figma.
+It was created using HTML, CSS, JavaScript, JSX, and React, based on the design provided through Figma.

 ## Project features